-- (69) Anatomical Examination means the examination of a body, body part, or section, including the dissection of a body, body part, or section, for the purposes of medical or scientific education.
-This excludes a formal forensic medical post mortem examination. - (70) Anatomy Employee means the UNE employee who requires access to human bodies, body parts, sections, and/or tissue for the purposes of teaching anatomy for medical education purposes connected with medicine or science. - (71) Anatomy Register refers to the official register recorded within the University's corporate record keeping system (TRIM).
+- (70) For the purpose of this policy: - (71) Anatomical examination refers to the examination of a body, body part, or section, including the dissection of a body, body part, or section, for the purposes of medical or scientific education.
+This excludes a formal forensic medical post mortem examination. - (72) Anatomy employee refers to a UNE employee who requires access to human bodies, body parts, sections, and/or tissue for the purposes of teaching anatomy for medical education purposes connected with medicine or science. - (73) Anatomy Facility refers to and is limited to rooms 118, 120, 122, 123, 124, 125 and 126 of the C013 Patricia O'Shane Building at the UNE Academic Campus in Armidale, NSW.
+These are the only places where UNE Body Donor Program cadaveric specimens may be stored and used whilst at UNE.
+The facility also encompasses records stored in room 121, and on the official UNE secure online record keeping system Content Manager (TRIM).
+The anatomy facility is facilitated by rooms 111, 113, 115 and 117 though no cadaveric specimens are allowed in nor beyond these rooms. - (74) Anatomy Register refers to the official register recorded within the University's corporate record keeping system (TRIM).
 The register is kept and maintained in accordance with prevailing legislation, which details: - a.
 Receipt of the body into the University (and, to that body, the assignment of a unique UNE cadaver number). - b.
 Full Name; Date of Birth; Date of Death; Death Certificate 'Cause of Death'; - c.
 Consent related to: - i.
-Release of the body from the University. - ii.
-Use of the body - iii.
-Disposal of ashes. - iv.
-Disposal Burial or Cremation; - v.
+Prolonged/permanent retention of body; - ii.
+Retention of body part/s; - iii.
+Transfer of the body to another institution; - iv.
+Access to medical/surgical records/investigation results, and imaging records; - v.
 Notification of executor, designated senior next of kin and/or relatives; - vi.
-Mode of disposal of the body; - vii.
-Access to medical/surgical records/investigation results, and imaging records; - viii.
-Transfer of the body to another institution; - ix.
-Retention of body part/s; - x.
-Prolonged/permanent retention of body; - (72) Body means a dead human body, which may also be referred to as a cadaver. - (73) Body part (sectioned part) means a separated portion of a human body. - (74) Confidential relates to the non-disclosure of "personal information" as described within the NSW Health Records and Information Privacy Act, 2002. - (75) Human tissue means an organ, or other part of an human body. - (76) Receiving Officer means to the UNE Anatomy Technical Officer, or designated support staff member, who has completed induction training in relation to the receipt of a body into the UNE anatomy mortuary. - (77) Retained Body Part Register refers to the most current version of the official register, filed within the University's corporate record keeping system (TRIM) in accordance with prevailing legislation.
-The register details: - a.
+Use of the body; and - vii.
+Preferences on who or where the body donor is released to upon completion of use at UNE. - (75) Anatomical waste refers to a discarded biologic product, such as blood or other bodily fluid, fat, skin or other small amounts of human tissue removed from a cadaver that is undergoing preparation or dissection for anatomical examination.
+This waste material may be disposed of as clinical waste according to relevant requirements. - (76) Body refers to a dead human body, which may also be referred to as a cadaver. - (77) Body part (sectioned part) refers to a separated portion of a human body. - (78) Confidential relates to the non-disclosure of "personal information" as described within the NSW Health Records and Information Privacy Act, 2002. - (79) Human tissue refers to an organ, or other part of a human body. - (80) Receiving officer refers to the UNE Anatomy Technical Officer, or designated support staff member, who has completed induction training in relation to the receipt of a body into the UNE Mortuary. - (81) Retained Body Part Register refers to the most current version of the official register, filed within the University's corporate record keeping system (TRIM) in accordance with prevailing legislation.
+The register details:

+- a.
 By unique UNE cadaver identification number, the body part(s) retained for the purposes of the teaching of anatomy to medical students and medical/surgical postgraduate students, and/or medical/surgical anatomy research. - b.
 Date of entry of the part to the collection of UNE Body Parts. - c.
-Date of release/disposal of the UNE cadaver identification numbered body part(s) from the University. - (78) Senior next of kin is defined as per the Anatomy Act, 1977.
+Date of release/disposal of the UNE cadaver identification numbered body part(s) from the University.